Guide To Chase Sapphire Lounges: Access, Locations, And More

 Chase Sapphire Lounge locations (future)

-In addition to the four Chase Sapphire Lounges that are currently open, there are firm plans for at least five additional Chase Sapphire Lounge locations to open.
-Specifically, here are the future Chase Sapphire Lounges we can expect (unfortunately there’s no timeline for these lounges opening just yet):
+In addition to the eight Chase Sapphire Lounges that are currently open, there are firm plans for at least two additional Chase Sapphire Lounge locations to open.
+Specifically, here are the future Chase Sapphire Lounges we can expect, in the order that they’re expected to open:

-• The Chase Sapphire Lounge Las Vegas (LAS), located in Terminal C; this lounge is expected to be roughly 4,500 square feet
+• The Chase Sapphire Lounge Las Vegas (LAS), located in Terminal C; this lounge is expected to be roughly 4,500 square feet, and there’s no projected opening date

-• The Chase Sapphire Lounge Washington (IAD), located in Terminal A; this lounge is expected to be roughly 5,200 square feet
+• The Chase Sapphire Lounge Los Angeles (LAX), located in Tom Bradley International Terminal; this lounge is expected to be roughly 9,200 square feet, and there’s no projected opening date

 Chase Sapphire Lounge entry requirements